-All vents that can contain hydrogen, whether operational or safety valves, should be piped outdoors, elevated to a minimum of 10 ft (3.1 m) above personal activity, and discharged vertically to a location with unobstructed circulation to prevent an explosion hazard.
+All vents that can contain hydrogen, whether operational or safety valves, should be piped outdoors, elevated to a minimum of 10 ft (3.1 m) above personnel activity, and discharged vertically to a location with unobstructed circulation to prevent an explosion hazard.
+For more information on hydrogen vents, see CGA G-5.5, Hydrogen Vent Systems [25].